Stories

 The ED Doodlers: Finding Healing Through Creative Expression

 Beyond the Clinical Chaos Emergency medicine is defined by urgency—rapid decisions, life-saving interventions, and intense human encounters.
 But beneath this clinical intensity lies a quieter reality: how those on the frontlines process what they witness and find meaning in their work.
-For four clinicians at Changi General Hospital'
+For four clinicians at Changi General Hospital&

 Keep reading →